-Photography when traveling isn’t always easy though.
-Not all cultures view photography in the same way that we do, and often it’s the case that it can feel almost exploitative when there’s a visible economic disparity between you and the person you’re photographing.
+I’ve discovered though that photography when traveling isn’t always easy.
+Not all cultures view photography in the same way we do, and often it’s the case that it can feel almost exploitative when there’s a visible economic disparity between you and the person you’re photographing.

-Below are 10 tips that with experience I’ve found make photography more rewarding for both me and the person I’m photographing.
+Below are ten tips that, with experience, I’ve found make photography more rewarding for both me and the person I’m photographing.